linyinfeng/angrr/docs/config.md

 **keep-current-system** = \<bool\>
 :   Whether to keep the current activated system generation.

     Only useful for system profiles.
-Default is `true`.
+Default is `false`.

 **keep-booted-system** = \<bool\>
 :   Whether to keep the currently booted generation.

     Only useful for system profiles.
-Default is `true`.
+Default is `false`.

 # FILTER OPTIONS